The Mynabirds: What We Lose in the Fire We Gain in the Flood (2010)

-Burhenn went into the studio with Richard Swift in the summer of 2009 and recorded what would become the debut album from The Mynabirds.
+Burhenn went into the studio with Richard Swift in the summer of 2009 and recorded what would become the debut album from the Mynabirds.
 The band signed with Saddle Creek in January 2010 and released What We Lose in the Fire We Gain in the Flood to critical acclaim in April 2010.
 Anthony Lombardi described the record in PopMatters as "...a soul-purging, powerful statement of survival and self-assertion that stands head and shoulders above the current crop of navel-gazers populating today’s underground music scene."
 The Mynabirds supported their debut LP with more than a year of touring with Bright Eyes, David Bazan and Crooked Fingers.
 Burhenn also toured at this time as a member of Bright Eyes.

 Generals (2012)

-At the end of 2011, Burhenn headed back into the studio with Swift to begin work on The Mynabirds' second album, Generals.
+At the end of 2011, Burhenn headed back into the studio with Swift to begin work on the Mynabirds' second album, Generals.
 Saddle Creek released the title-track single in February 2012 as a free download.
 The album was released on June 5, and was met with near universal critical acclaim, with Gianna Stefanelli of CMJ describing the work as "...a serious and intellectual pop album."
+The album's name, and cover art, were inspired by Richard Avedon's photograph The Generals of the Daughters of the American Revolution.

 Laura Burhenn tour with The Postal Service (2013)

-In 2013, Burhenn was a touring member of The Postal Service's reunion tour.
+In 2013, Burhenn was a touring member of the Postal Service's reunion tour.
 She provided back-up vocals along with Jenny Lewis.

 Lovers Know (2015)

-In May 2015, The Mynabirds' official website announced that Lovers Know would be released on August 7, 2015 via Saddle Creek.
+In May 2015, The Mynabirds' official website announced that Lovers Know would be released on August 7, 2015, via Saddle Creek.
 Lovers Know took a year to make, as Burhenn drove across the US twice and toured South Africa solo while writing.
 Burhenn then spent eight months in studios in Los Angeles, Nashville, Joshua Tree and Auckland, New Zealand with producer Bradley Hanan Carter (of Black English).

 The first single, "Semantics", debuted on NPR's All Songs Considered on May 12, 2015.

 Be Here Now (2017)

 In the summer of 2017, Burhenn released a series of EPs that culminated in the release of the album Be Here Now.
-This album was the product of two weeks of writing and recording with singer-songwriter, multi-instrumentalist, and record producer Patrick Damphier in Nashville, TN after the presidential inauguration and the Women's March.
+This album was the product of two weeks of writing and recording with singer-songwriter, multi-instrumentalist, and record producer Patrick Damphier in Nashville, Tennessee after the inauguration of Donald Trump and the 2017 Women's March.